 Opposite Slindon College (five-bar gate at bottom of Butt Lane), grid ref: SU959086

 From the five-bar gate at the beginning of Butt Lane, walk steadily up towards Bignor Hill.
-Ignore the many left-hand tracks/turnings and either keep level, or go up-slope, and go straight or tend to the right.
+Ignore the many left-hand tracks and turnings and either keep level, or go up-slope, and go straight or go to the right.
 There will be trees or a hedge to your left, while to your right the view will frequently open out over fields and downs.

 Around 2 miles (3.2 km) into the walk, the way re-enters rough woodland, opening up to your right again for the last few hundred yards up to Gumber Corner.

-The sweep of 'The Gallops' will be to your right.
-At the top you'll meet an east-west bridleway at Gumber Corner (grid ref: SU969125), turn left, slightly downwards, on this track into mixed woodland.
+You'll see the sweep of 'The Gallops' to your right.
+At the top you'll meet an east–west bridleway at Gumber Corner (grid ref: SU969125).
+Turn left here, slightly downwards, on this track into mixed woodland.

-Continue for about 55yd (50m) along the path until you see, to your left, the fence, farm-gate and walkers' stile (and dog stile) at the top of Stane Street.
-There are mature ash and beech casting welcome shade in summer over a bench and grassy banks; a great picnic spot.
-You'll probably need to keep your dog on a lead down Stane Street, for much of the year it, and the neighbouring grassland, is grazed by sheep.
+Continue for about 55yd (50m) along the path until you see, to your left, the fence, farm gate and walkers' stile (with a dog stile) at the top of Stane Street.
+Mature ash and beech trees cast welcome shade in summer over a bench and grassy banks; a great picnic spot.
+You'll probably need to keep your dog on a lead down Stane Street – for much of the year it, and the neighbouring grassland, is grazed by sheep.

-Continue South along Stane Street, mostly downhill, for about 1¼ miles (1.8km) heading for Eartham Woods.
+Continue South along Stane Street, mostly downhill, for about 1 mile (1.8km), heading for Eartham Woods.
 As you approach the woods, Stane Street is criss-crossed with old roots.

 Through mature beeches you reach a clearing at the 'Six-Ways' signpost (where eight ways now meet).
-Take the way to your left, with a 'no horses' sign to its right and a waymarker post to its left.
+Take the way to your left, with a 'No horses' sign to its right and a waymark post to its left.